These thick, chewy salted chocolate chip cookies are the ONLY chocolate chip cookie recipe you’ll need! Plus a tip to keep them super soft for days!

 If you’ve never tried salted chocolate chip cookies before, you’re in for a TREAT!!
 The sprinkle of sea salt truly accentuates the rich chocolate flavor, and this recipe produces super thick and chewy cookies that will be impossible to resist!

 Even though these cookies are made entirely from scratch, they really don’t take very long at all!
-Yes, there is some chilling time… but that’s not hands on, so you can go watch a tv show, wrangle your kids, or sit down and check out your favorite food blog, *wink wink, nudge nudge*.
+Yes, there is some chilling time… but that’s not hands on, so you have some down time.

 Tips for Perfect Cookies: